Print

 A. Exclusive Board authority and responsibility for contracts for the sale of University-owned real estate

-In accordance with Chapter II of the bylaws, the President, as chief executive officer of the University, has the authority and responsibility to sign all other contracts, deeds, or leases for which funds are available in the approved budget or other approved sources.
-The President may delegate this authority and responsibility, as described below, to the noted financial or academic officer.
-No other officer, faculty or staff employee, student, or student organization, has the authority to bind or otherwise obligate the University without the express, specific written consent of the President or an authorized delegee/subdelegee.
+In accordance with Chapter II of the bylaws, the President, as chief executive officer of the University, has the authority and responsibility to sign all other contracts.
+The President may delegate signature authority and responsibility, as described below.
+No other officer, faculty, staff, employee, student, or student organization, has the authority to sign contracts, bind or otherwise obligate the University without the express, specific written consent of the President or an authorized delegee.

-By delegation from the President, the Treasurer and Vice President for Finance and Administration has the authority and responsibility to sign all deeds, leases, and contracts arising out of the legitimate business operations of the University for which funds are available in the approve budget or other approved sources.
+By delegation from the President, the Treasurer and Vice President for Finance and Administration has the authority and responsibility to sign all deeds, leases, and contracts arising out of the legitimate business operations of the University for which funds are available in the approved budget or other approved sources.
 The Treasurer and Vice‐President for Finance and Administration may further delegate this authority in writing in accordance with Section C.

 By delegation from the President, the Provost has the authority and responsibility to sign all contracts arising out of the legitimate academic operations of the University for which funds are available in the approved budget or other approved sources.
 The Provost may further delegate this authority in writing in accordance with Section C.